hargoniX/LeanTogether24BVDecide/presentation.typ

 == Conclusion
 `bv_decide`:
-- can be used for all fixed width `BitVec` problems in Lean
+- can be used on all fixed width `BitVec` problems in Lean
-- performs close to Bitwuzla on ITP-sized problems
+- performs close to Bitwuzla on "ITP-sized" problems
 - produces reasonably good results on SMTLib and we know how to optimize further

 = Questions?